Job Openings

 Fallingwater (Mill Run, PA)

-Fallingwater, a property entrusted to the Western Pennsylvania Conservancy and designated as a National Historic Landmark and inscribed on the UNESCO World Heritage List, is seeking a highly motivated and experienced professional as its new Sous Chef.
-An iconic museum destination with an international audience, Fallingwater offers its visitors an unparalleled experience and upholds the highest industry standards in customer service and hospitality.
-The Sous Chef plays a key role in upholding those standards by acting as the assistant to the Executive Chef.
-Duties include supervising the café staff at the Fallingwater Visitor Center, directing food preparation, helping with menu creation and meal design and assisting with special events.
-Our organization strives to operate as sustainably as possible and knowledge in sustainable food practices is preferred.
-Our ideal candidate is a creative, talented team leader that is passionate about participating in the creation of delicious seasonal food.
+Fallingwater, a property entrusted to the Western Pennsylvania Conservancy and designated as a National Historic Landmark and inscribed on the UNESCO World Heritage List, is seeking a highly motivated and experienced professional as its new Executive Chef.
+As an iconic museum destination with an international audience, Fallingwater offers its visitors an unparalleled experience and upholds the highest industry standards in customer service and hospitality.
+Fallingwater’s Executive Chef plays a key role for the site by overseeing the café operation at the Fallingwater Visitor Center, fine dining for specialty tours, and menu and food preparation for fundraising events.
+Located in the Laurel Highlands of southwestern Pennsylvania, Fallingwater takes great pride in the rich heritage of Appalachia and encourages the Executive Chef to take inspiration from the region’s culinary history to create elevated and seasonal offerings that are contemporary yet authentic.
+Our organization strives to operate as sustainably as possible, and Fallingwater has achieved Green Restaurant Association and Sustainable Pittsburgh Restaurant certifications by minimizing waste, reducing water and energy consumption, and using the best organic ingredients from local farms and regional purveyors.
+Additionally, the organization’s Farmland Access Program provides unique collaborative opportunities for regional sourcing and food sustainability.

 Job Duties

-• Ensures that cash control measures in the Cafe are followed.
+• Ensures that cash control measures in all food service operations are followed.

 Physical Requirements